lmoravek83/monitorui/README.md

 ### General

-* Agents / probes free monitoring - No installation required on monitored hosts / clients, Monitor~~UI~~ use wide general TCP/UDP protocols and Services (Https, WMI, DB connectors).
+* Agents / probes free monitoring - No installation required on monitored hosts / clients, Monitor~~UI~~ use wide general TCP/UDP protocols and Services (HTTP / HTTPS, WMI, DB connectors).

+* Supported OSses: Windows, Linux, Freebsd.
+Also you can run it from the cloud or anywhere where Python3 Works, like [https://www.pythonanywhere.com](https://www.pythonanywhere.com) (again, this is not an advertisment)

 ### Network monitoring